Offsec-TX/Offsec-TX.github.io/_testcases/network/network-ipmi-5.md

 ---
-testcase: Basic Authentication Test - Verify correct Basic authentication by sending a DESCRIBE request with a base64-encoded Authorization: Basic <b64> header for common/default credentials and checking for access
+testcase: Basic Authentication Test - Verify correct Basic authentication by sending a DESCRIBE request with a base64-encoded Authorization; Basic <b64> header for common/default credentials and checking for access
 platforms:
   - Network
 methodology: